Moving to South Africa

 Additional documents will be required if you are importing antiques, paintings or inherited goods.

 Sole Use Containers

-For large household relocations the quickest and most cost efficient way to ship your effects to South Africa is by sole use container.
-Our crew arrive at your property in advance of the container to pack and wrap your effects.
-Once the container arrives at your property your effects will be carefully loaded into it, sealed and driven to the port to be loaded onto the next ship destined for South Africa.
+For large household relocations, the quickest and most cost-effective way of shipping from the UK to South Africa is by sole use container.
+Our crew will arrive at your property in advance of the container to properly pack and wrap your effects.
+Once the container arrives at your property, your effects will be carefully loaded into it, sealed and driven to the port where it will be loaded onto the next ship destined for South Africa.